Azure/bicep-registry-modules/avm/res/document-db/mongo-cluster/README.md

 ### Parameter: `secretsExportConfiguration.connectionStringSecretName`

-The primary write connection string secret name to create.
+The name to use when creating the primary write connection string secret.

 - Required: No
 - Type: string